braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/prediction_analytics.md

 ---
 nav_title: Prediction Analytics
 article_title: Prediction Analytics
-description: "This reference article covers the different components included in the Churn Prediction Analytics Page and how they can be used to make insightful, driven decisions."
+description: "This reference article covers the different components included in the Churn Prediction Analytics page and how they can be used to make insightful, driven decisions."
 page_order: 2

 ---

 # Prediction analytics

 > After your prediction has been built and trained, you will have access to the **Prediction Analytics** page.
-This page helps you decide what users you should target based on their Churn Risk Score or Category.
+This page helps you decide what users you should target based on their _Churn Risk Score_ or _Category_.

-As soon as the prediction is done training and this page is populated, you can jump to simply using [Filters]({{site.baseurl}}/user_guide/predictive_suite/predictive_churn/messaging_users/#filters) in Segments or campaigns to begin using the outputs of the model.
+As soon as the prediction is done training and this page is populated, you can jump to simply using [filters]({{site.baseurl}}/user_guide/predictive_suite/predictive_churn/messaging_users/#filters) in segments or campaigns to begin using the outputs of the model.
 But, if you want help deciding who to target and why, this page can help based on the historical accuracy of the model and your own business goals.

 **Analytics Components**<br>
 &#45; [Churn Score and Category](#churn_score)<br>